 Because traditional dug wells typically draw on shallow groundwater and lack a continuous casing, they are highly susceptible to contamination from nearby septic systems and from surface sources such as agricultural runoff, lawn chemicals, and other pollutants.
 However, dug wells can produce high-quality water they are designed and located properly.
 They should have a sealed casing and be located away from ponds or streams, and uphill from septic systems, livestock, and fuel tanks (see illustration).

-For safety and good performance, dug wells should
+For safety and good performance, dug wells used for drinking water should

 • be dug during the dry season to reach deep enough into the water table